- Analyzing МТТs in Chip EV mode

 As we mentioned earlier in Pitfall #4, the average bounty in the MTT control window should be close to the average bounty in the current hand.

 Sometimes users make the mistake of entering the total knockout prize pool in the Total box, which is actually meant for the remaining knockout prize pool at the time of the hand.
-If you enter the total instead, the average bounty amount across the tournament will increase and that will imbalance the bounties at the current table and at the other tables.
+"Total" bounties equal to "Remaining players" multiplied by "Average" bounty.
+If you enter the total instead, the average bounty amount across the tournament will increase, and that will imbalance the bounties at the current table and at the other tables.

 6. Not believing the results ICMIZER generates